injflea727/grove/README.md

 1. Clone or download this repo.
 2. Be sure you have `node` and `npm` installed.
 3. Run `./build.sh` in the repo folder.
-This will run the tests and create an `index.html` file.
+This will run the tests and create a `grove.html` file.
-4. Open the created `index.html` file in a web browser.
+4. Open the created `grove.html` file in a web browser.

 ## User Guide